ericsson-c/sentiment-analyzer/README.md

 * npm (8.1.2)
 * Python (3.9.7)

-Open two terminals, one to spin up a Kafka cluster and the other to run the python/node apps in parallel.
+Clone this project.
+From the root directory, launch two terminals.

-In the first terminal, from the root directory, enter the following command:
+Start Docker, either from the command line or the Desktop app (I prefer the Desktop app).
+Then, in the first terminal, enter the following command:

     docker-compose up